slateci/slate-client-server/resources/docs/docker_compose.md

 1. Start a local DynamoDB instance.
 1. Start a local Rancher K3s instance (Kubernetes).
-1. Start a testbench container with useful pre-installed tools like `helm`, `kubectl`, `slate`, and more.
+1. Start a utility container with useful pre-installed tools like `helm`, `kubectl`, `slate`, and more.
 1. Make the `slate-service` binary from the source on your machine and output to `${PWD}/build`.
 1. Run `slate-service --config /path/to/slate.conf`